Tirupati Ganga Jatara: Animals

 Devotees offer the goddess goats and hens.

 Pongal

-Women prepare pongal (dish prepared with rice, mung beans and sugar) in the temple and offer to the goddess.
+Women prepare pongal (a dish prepared with rice, mung beans and sugar) in the temple and offer it to the goddess.

 Walking on knees

-Similarly, there is another practice for women to come on their knees from their home to the temple.
+Similarly, there is another practice for women to come on their knees from their homes to the temple.
 First, they roll a coconut on the road and then walk on their knees up to the point, pick up the coconut and roll it again.
 These practices bear testimony to the strong faith the native residents of Tirupati have in the goddess.

 Drinks

 ‘Ragi Ambali', a drink made of ragi, curd and rice, is offered to the goddess and is then distributed to the devotees.

+In popular culture

+In the movie Pushpa 2: The Rule hero Allu Arjun dresses in Mathangi Vesham.